akazukin5151/kpxhs/README.md

         - `Enter`: view entry details
         - `Tab` to focus search
         - Use `j`, `k`, `w`, and `s` to navigate
+        - Prefixing digits before up/down keys will scroll up/down by the given number
 - Inside entry details:
     - `u`: copy username
     - `p`: copy the password